BlackCapCoder/otr-typing-game/README.md

 words it always skips after the first letter.
 If the word contains special characters or uppercase letters it will only skip after those.
 If a mistake is made or you type slowly, the game will switch back to the current word.

-### Difficulty

-The number displayed at the bottom (not in the gif above) is the text's approximate difficulty.
-It is based on how early words can be skipped;
-lower is easier.

-If you open the console you can change the `difficulty` variable.
-It should have a number between 0 and 1, where lower means that easier texts will be chosen.